Arizona State Museum

 The Arizona State Museum (ASM), founded in 1893, was originally a repository for the collection and protection of archaeological resources.
 Today, however, ASM stores artifacts, exhibits them and provides education and research opportunities.
 It was formed by authority of the Arizona Territorial Legislature.
 The museum is operated by the University of Arizona, and is located on the university campus in Tucson.

 History

 Native peoples have existed in the North American continent for more than ten millennia.
 ASM investigates habitations, lifeways, art and communication in which these peoples in the Southwest engaged.

 Museum staff investigate archaeological sites of past occupiers of North America to discover how people lived, what they ate, what they wore and how they created their art.
 These people lived day-to-day, created homesites and villages that, in many cases, have crumbled or been destroyed by natural forces.

 An early and significant director of the museum, Emil W. Haury, conducted numerous archaeological excavations in the Southwest and taught students and others about his methods and discoveries.

+The museum has been closed to the public since August 2024 due to "outdated and faulty electrical and plumbing systems, HVAC, fire alarms, smoke detectors, and sprinkler systems" in the Raymond H. Thompson Building which houses the museum.